bahaidev/bahaibot/README.md

 1. Waiting: Update to discord 15 when comes out

+1. Complete slash commands
+1. Unit testing for new commands
 1. See about establishing maintenance of bot on own server

 1. See about any refactoring needed to allow to work with bahai-matrix-bot and